zmlka/atrap/_posts/2013-03-10-The-Minimum-Dwelling.markdown

 Those are some of the introductory words in Karel Teige's _The Minimum Dwelling_, an extract of which we will be reading for Thursday.

-For those unfamiliar, the [wikipedia entry](http://en.wikipedia.org/wiki/Karel_Teige) is quite good.
+For those unfamiliar with the thinker, the [wikipedia entry](http://en.wikipedia.org/wiki/Karel_Teige) is quite good.
 Suffice it to say that you will have a hard time finding somebody more critical and radical during all our readings.